eduroam: Frequently Asked Questions

 eduroam is a worldwide federation of RADIUS servers that facilitates network access for roaming academic affiliates using IEEE 802.1x as the vehicle. eduroam's use of 802.1x in concert with RADIUS means the network is built around well understood, established, and easy to manage standards which are often already deployed within the network infrastructure of educational institutions.

 User credentials are not revealed to the institution at which an eduroamer joins, but instead are only revealed to their home institution, providing an extra measure of comfort for visiting users.
 The eduroam network thusly also provides a simple and automatic guest provisioning system.
 Instead of providing a separate visitor network with the added administrative overhead of maintaining user lists, potentially with manual expiration dates, a participating institution may rely on a visitor's home institution to authenticate them for the duration of their stay.

-Today's common operating systems including Microsoft Windows (XP and beyond), Apple OSX, many smartphone OSs, and most current Linux distributions are all shipped with 802.1X supplicants, making joining eduroam simple for users, and simple to support for educational institutions.
+Today's common operating systems including Microsoft Windows (XP and beyond), macOS, many smartphone OSs, and most current Linux distributions are all shipped with 802.1X supplicants, making joining eduroam simple for users, and simple to support for educational institutions.

 With hundreds of thousands of wireless access-points sharing a common SSID, eduroam acts as one large, world-wide, wireless hotspot.

 Eduroam facilitates travelers from academic institutions by allowing them to gain network access with minimal configuration and no need for the visited institution to grant them the access explicitly.
 This benefits visiting faculty, academics traveling for conferences and collaborative work, study abroad students, visitors attending NCAA activities, and even regional academic exchange.